s-will/Infrared/README.md

 The Infrared API is documented using doxygen comments, such that html documentation can be generated (in Doc/html) by doxygen.

+In addition, we provide tutorials and examples as Jupyter notebooks.
+One of these notebooks accompanies a book chapter describing the development of Infared-based applications in RNA sequence design via the Python interface.

 A further entry-point to using the library in novel sampling applications is provided by the code of RNARedPrint 2.